 The MXR M104 Distortion is a very simple, two-knob operated, distortion pedal that can also double as an overdrive.
 Thanks to its simplicity, it has become a really popular pedal over the years, and it’s responsible for many of the classic distortion tones from the 80’s.
 Like many other MXR pedals, the M104 Distortion is readily available and can be bought for $79.99 at most retail shops.

-Fuzz pedals first became hugely popular thanks to Jimi Hendrix and his use of it with his trio, The Jimi Hendrix Experience.
+Fuzz pedals first became hugely popular thanks to Jimi Hendrix and his trio, The Jimi Hendrix Experience.
 Fuzz pedals tend to work best when there aren’t that many instrumentalists in the band as the fuzz sound takes up a lot of sonic real estate.
 Just like Hendrix who came before him, Mayer also uses a fuzz pedal when performing with his trio, the John Mayer Trio.

 The first pedal is an Analog Man Mini Bi-Comp.
 This pedal is a ROSS style compressor that has been tweaked and improved by the pedal builders at Analog Man.
 All pedals from Analog Man are hand built and made in the USA using high quality components, making them one of the most reliable pedal makers out there.
 In fact, Analog Man pedals tend to have great resale value as they are known to last for a very long time.
 Of course, they sound great as well, and the Mini Bi-Comp is no exception.
 As Analog Man is a boutique pedal maker and they don’t produce that many pedals a year, it may be easier to find the Mini Bi-Comp on the second hand market.
 They can be found on sites like Reverb.com for $200.